Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 ## Conclusion

 And that's it!
 You should now have a working Weeping Angel effect in your game.
-If you want to see the full source code for this project, you can find it on my [GitHub]().
+If you want to see the full source code for this completed tutorial, you can find it on my [GitHub](https://github.com/Netruk44/godot-tutorials/tree/weeping-angel).

 {{< contact-me box="godot" >}}